 While studying the nighttime sky, the question my preschoolers ask more than any other: where do the stars go during the day?
-This simple nighttime process art activity not only allows them to freely explore their creativity, it helps them think about this science question, too.
+This simple night sky painting activity for kids not only allows them to freely explore their creativity, it helps them think about this science question, too.

 Process art is ideal for preschoolers.
 It emphasizes the process of creating itself, exploring the materials, and how to manipulate them, rather than any end product.
 For preschoolers, still mastering proper pencil grip, process art is an awesome way to let them naturally work on those fine motor skills necessary for creating and to introduce them to various artistic media without any pressure to mimic a specific result.

-For this activity, students will work on proper pencil grip, both using crayons and holding paintbrushes.
+For this night sky painting activity, kids will work on proper pencil grip, both using crayons and holding paintbrushes.
 They will also learn how to use watercolors–dipping the brush in water, then paint, then applying it to paper–which may be a new experience for many early learners.

 Watercolor Resist Painting with Crayons